movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 Tree searches take a root-location snapshot for the committed view.
 Updating a root will change the persistent root object, not a stack-local copy.
 Subvolume roots discovered through root items are cached in the same table.
-Before mutation, roots still need the transaction generation in which they were last COWed and linkage on the current transaction's dirty-root list.
+Roots still need the transaction generation in which they were last COWed and linkage on the current transaction's dirty-root list before mutation begins.

 The chunk map should similarly be a mount-owned service with a lock and stable references.
 A raw `bm_chunks` pointer copied into a stack root will not remain